|Business card from 1981||

 Pete Cervasio reconstructed the source code for LS-DOS 6.3.1H by running the Misosys disassembler over all the code on the distribution disk, adding the comments from "The Source" (all three volumes), adding some comments of his own on code that was not included in "The Source", and writing some additional tools to rebuild the distribution.
 Amazing!
 Pete also typed and/or scanned in the hardcopy manuals for LDOS, RSHARD, the Filter Collection, the Misosys Disassembler, and many other items.
 Finally, he converted several manuals to Word 97 format, so you can make reprints that look better than the originals!

 Kim Watt sent me his old Model III, a hard drive, and 656 floppy disks, most of them cataloged.
 Kim was one of the principals in Breeze/QSD (a.k.a.
 Powersoft) and the author of many popular TRS-80 programs, in particular Super Utility.
 Misosys bought Breeze/QSD before shutting down itself, so Roy owns the copyrights to all the old Breeze/QSD products, and many of them are distributed here as well.
-I am still going through Kim's disks to find material that's not already here, such as source code and documentation for some of his products.
-Right now you'll find a nice edition of the Super Utility 3.x manual, prepared by Pete Cervasio from the original SuperScripsit source files, as well as the SU 3.1a source code.
+You'll find a nice edition of Kim's Super Utility 3.x manual, prepared by Pete Cervasio from the original SuperScripsit source files, as well as the SU 3.1a source code.
 (Kim actually did not work on SU 3.2 or 4.0 -- they were released after he left Breeze/QSD -- and the source code for these versions has been lost.)

 Stan Slater of Computer News 80 sent me two boxes full of Misosys and Powersoft products that he culled from CN80's stock.
-I've added the Mark IV Collection below, and there are a couple of Powersoft products still to go.
+I've added the Mark IV Collection, and (finally, in 2021) scans of some Misosys manuals.
+There is still more to go through.

 James Brusewitz scanned two different editions of the LDOS 5.1 manual, and Daniel Srebnick scanned the XLR8er Operator Manual.